Custom Clothes Shopping Spree from the Hoi An Tailors in Vietnam

 How many days do I really need for custom clothes in Hoi An?

-Two full days is the sweet spot for most pieces (two fittings + pickup).
-For suits or fully lined dresses, plan three to four days.
-One day works for simple unlined items if you keep designs clean.
+Two full days is the sweet spot for most pieces — two fittings plus pickup.
+Suits and fully lined or complex dresses typically need three to four days.
+Simple unlined items can be done in about 24 hours if the design is straightforward.

 What’s the best time of day to do my first fitting?

-Morning or late morning.
-You’ll be fresh, the shop is calmer, and it gives the team a full day to make adjustments for an evening or next-day check.
+Morning or late morning — you’ll be fresh, the shop will be calmer, and the team will have a full day ahead to make adjustments for an evening or next-day follow-up.

 Will tailors add pockets if I ask?